How the blockbuster changed children’s and YA publishing

 Those working at the front line in publishing have tended to be there because of a love of books and reading, rather than for the money (such jobs are, on the whole, not highly paid).
 Except that in the age of the blockbuster the commercial stakes are higher, and those book-loving editors and publishers report having less say than they used to over their lists.
 This means more power to the people holding the spreadsheets and answerable to the board room, and less freedom to take a chance on an emerging author or less obviously commercial title.

 So when did this all begin?
 Global hysteria over Harry Potter was in full swing when Stephanie Meyer’s Twilight series launched in 2005.
 Since then, Suzanne Collins’ The Hunger Games trilogy, Veronica Roth’s Divergent series, and Rick Riordan’s Percy Jackson stories have all achieved blockbuster status.
 Although John Green writes stand-alone titles, his brand is as strong as a series, with The Fault in Our Stars selling over 10 million print and digital copies.[ii]
 In all of the above cases, sales have been boosted by movie tie-ins, but the reverse can work too, with a book tie-in to Disney’s animated movie Frozen selling 17 million copies in 2014.[iii]
-Also for younger readers, David Walliams dominates children’s bestseller lists in the UK, while Andy Griffiths’ and Terry Denton’s Treehouse series has smashed Australian book sales records.
+Also for younger readers, David Walliams dominates children’s bestseller lists in the UK, while Andy Griffiths’ and Terry Denton’s Treehouse series has smashed Australian book sales records for adult and children’s titles.

-We wouldn’t know any of these numbers without Nielsen BookScan, which has had an inevitable role to play in the commercialisation of publisher lists.
+We wouldn’t know any of these numbers without Nielsen BookScan, which has had an undeniable role to play in the commercialisation of publisher lists.
 Prior to the introduction of Nielsen BookScan in 2001 (and into Australia in 2002), bestseller lists were a result of selective surveying of individual booksellers, and therefore somewhat open to strategic manipulation.
 Although it is not comprehensive, BookScan data has given the industry a much more accurate idea of which titles are really selling.

 The effects of this new knowledge have been quickly felt.
 Surveys show that word of mouth plays a big part in book sales, and high sales of books tend to generate publicity.[iv]
 There isn’t a toothpaste bestsellers list in the newspaper, for example, but there is one for books, and being on that list can in itself generate more sales.
 Writing about the difficulties faced by mid-list authors in 2005, just three years after the arrival of BookScan in Australia, Malcolm Knox observed: ‘Thanks to BookScan and the way people use it, we live in an age of monsters.’[v]
 This, too, points to a peculiarity of cultural products and the element of experience attached to them.
 Not only do mega-sellers become news and so generate even more publicity for themselves, when everyone else is reading something, it’s hard not to wonder what you might be missing out on, or at the very least to want to be able to participate in the conversation about it.